 This course introduces topics in current applications of machine learning for Data Science minor students.
 Topics include machine learning models, supervised and unsupervised learning, loss functions, risk, empirical risk and overfitting, regression and classification, clustering, gradient boosting, decision trees and random forests, and a brief introduction to Neural Networks and deep learning.

-Instructor(s): A. Nussbaum, D. Biron, A. Schein Terms Offered: Spring Winter
+Instructor(s): A. Kube Terms Offered: Spring Winter

-Prerequisite(s): DATA 11900 (DATA 22100 could be taken concurrently) or CMSC 12200 or CMSC 14200; DATA 21100 (or equivalent; DATA 21300 could be taken concurrently) and DATA 21200 (or equivalent) recommended
+Prerequisite(s): DATA 11900 (could be taken concurrently) or CMSC 12200 or CMSC 14200

 DATA 22700.
 Data Visualization and Communication.
 100 Units.